 The video can be seen on YouTube at https://info.aconex.com/video-OpenBIM.html and is intended to help overcome any initial reservations.

-Article by Steve Cooper, general manager UK and Ireland at Aconex.
+Article by Steve Cooper, general manager UK and the UK at Aconex.